 Sequencing: The HMW DNA extraction was performed at the Department of Plant Biology of the Faculty of Sciences of the University of Lisbon (FCUL), using a modified cetyltrimethylammonium bromide (CTAB) protocol (Doyle & Doyle, 1987, later modified by Weising et al., 1994) adjusted based on the exchange of protocols within the ERGA community.
 DNA extraction was challenging, as extractions did not pass the quality control for PacBio Hi-Fi library preparation and sequencing.
 Leaf tissue was thus shipped in dry ice to the University of Florence, where the libraries for Pac-Bio were prepared and sequenced.
 The assembly of the genome is ready to start, and will involve ERGA-Portugal members, as well as institutions and national computational resources.

+Expected results: A high-quality reference genome will allow performing phylogenetic and population genetic studies to reconstruct the evolutionary history of this group, contributing to clarify the diversity and taxonomy of the Laurus genus.